 Simple start – the phone (or group) interview

-When they talk to you over the phone, they try to get a good grasp of your communication skills, understand who you are, what you did in the past, and why you try to get a job with them–and not with any other company.
+When they talk to you over the phone (or over Zoom), they try to get a good grasp of your communication skills, understand who you are, what you did in the past, and why you try to get a job with them–and not with any other company.
+That’s a typical goal of a first phone interview.
 You can expect to hear some of the following questions:

 - Why do you want to work for ZS associates?